 The numerical simulation of neural networks requires special attention to reproduce accurately the firing times of spiking neurons, while allowing efficient simulation of large networks.
 Event-driven strategies have become increasingly popular since they allow the simulation of spiking neural networks exactly, with a computational cost similar to classical time-stepping schemes.
 Previous works were limited to linear integrate-and-fire neurons.
-In [38] we extend event-driven schemes to a class of nonlinear integrate-and-fire models.
+In [42] we extend event-driven schemes to a class of nonlinear integrate-and-fire models.
 Results are presented for the quadratic integrate-and-fire model with exponential synaptic currents.

 The development of an event-driven simulation algorithm has to be done case by case.
-In [25] we propose a generic technique, voltage-stepping schemes, that is based on a discretization of the voltage state-space of individual neurons.
+In [28] we propose a generic technique, voltage-stepping schemes, that is based on a discretization of the voltage state-space of individual neurons.
 The new simulation strategy defines a local event-driven method inducing an implicit activity-dependent time stepping scheme.
 Long time-steps are used when the neuron is slowly varying, whereas small time-steps are used in periods of intense activity.
 Our method is illustrated on nonlinear integrate-and-fire models.
+The efficiency of voltage-stepping schemes for the numerical simulation of spiking neural networks has been assessed in [36].